timmbogner/Farm-Data-Relay-System/README.md

 ## Front-end
 ### Node-Red
 I have really been enjoying the flexibility of Node-red for collecting and displaying the data.
-My current setup is a work in progress, but I'd be interested in feedback.
+I included my current working setup, with connections to ui nodes for examples.
 ### Blynk
-This is for the original Blynk!
-I won't have time to learn the new Blynk system for a while, so it will probably remain in this state for a bit...
+This sketch is outdated and left in only for reference.

 ## Future plans
 Future plans are to include as many types of nodes and front end modules as I can fathom.
 I'm also working on sketches to remotely adjust irrigation/ventilation, as well as an idea for RGB lanterns, with colors controlled by FDRS.